| Reading time: | 5 min |

 If you see a different result, you are not using an Arm computer running 64-bit Linux.

-Install the Kubernetes command-line tool, kubectl
+Install the Kubernetes command-line tool kubectl by following the steps in the

 Kubectl install guide